bbhulani/sdc_p2_trafficsigns/writeup_template.md

 | .031					| Children crossing				 				|
 | .036					| Wild animals crossing      					|

 For the 4th image ...
-The top five soft max probabilities were  [31 23 21 30 25]
+The model is sure that this is wild animals crossing The top five soft max probabilities were  [31 23 21 30 25]
 | Probability         	|     Prediction								|
 |:---------------------:|:---------------------------------------------:|